lorenzofar/ing-sw-2019-farinelli-fucci-fulgini/README.md

 + `adrenaline.players.min`:
 the minumum number of players for a match (default 3).
-This must also be less than the maximum number of players, determined by the colors, which is currently 5.
+This must also be less than the maximum number of players, determined by the colors, which is currently 5, and greater than 0.
 If there are less waiting players, a match won't start.
 If at the end of a turn the number of active players is less than this, the match ends.
 + `adrenaline.rmi.ping.interval`: